5 Reasons Why Your Email Goes to Spam Instead of the Inbox

 Bad IP Reputation

 Depending on your email sending configuration, you could be sending on a shared IP address.
 While this could be the best option for you based on a number of factors, sharing an IP could have drawbacks.
 If the IP address you are sending on already has a negative reputation from previous or current senders with bad habits, you have to deal with the consequences of your emails landing in spam.
 While there isn’t much you can do on your own to prevent a problem like this, working with a reputable email service provider, like SocketLabs, can certainly help get you on the right track.
-Email service providers will do all of the necessary leg work to ensure their IP addresses (shared or dedicated) are well maintained and properly warmed to promote the best possible deliverability.
+Email service providers will do all of the necessary leg work to ensure their shared or dedicated IP addresses are well maintained and properly warmed up to promote the best possible deliverability.
 If you’re sending more than 100,000 emails per month, you can improve your inbox placement using a dedicated IP address.
 At SocketLabs, we include a dedicated IP starting in our Professional Plan.

 No Unsubscribe Link

 Having an easily visible and accessible unsubscribe link at the bottom of your email will help your deliverability.
 At face value, it probably seems like the opposite would be true, but here’s why an unsubscribe button is essential: I get it, you want people on your lists to stay on your lists, but the truth of the matter is there will always be people who wanted to receive your emails at one point, but no longer do.
 These people need to have any easy option to opt-out of emails via an unsubscribe button.
 If they don’t, they become more likely to mark you as spam, which lowers your sender reputation — ultimately impacting your ability to reach the inbox.
 Having a large amount of spam complaints on your email is easily one of the most damaging factors in deliverability.

 Bad Email Design